SankarSrin/A-Combined-Multitoning-and-Watermarking-Scheme-for-Clustered-Dot-Pattern/README.md

 1) TEST Images: Contains 100 images of size 1024x1024
 2) 2-Tone Watermark Image: Contains 10 binary image

+## NOTE

+The paper is still in review.
+After the publication, the code for intertone shifting and a decoding strategy using stochastic statistics will be uploaded.

 # Binary Watermark embedding in 3-tone (multitone) image